siglens/charts/README.md

 # Siglensent
 ## Installation
 Create a custom-values.yaml file where you'll supply your license and other configurations.
-By default the chart installs into the `siglens` namespace;
+By default the chart installs into the `siglensent` namespace;
-you can change this in your custom-values.yaml, or you can first create that namespace with `kubectl create namespace siglens`.
+you can change this in your custom-values.yaml, or you can first create that namespace with `kubectl create namespace siglensent`.
 Then install with:
 ```
 helm repo add siglens-repo https://siglens.github.io/charts
-helm install siglensent siglens-repo/siglensent -f custom-values.yaml --namespace siglens
+helm install siglensent siglens-repo/siglensent -f custom-values.yaml --namespace siglensent
 ```

 If TLS is enabled, you'll need to update your DNS to point to the ingress